THE CAUSES & SYMPTOMS OF

 IRRITABLE BOWEL SYNDROME

 Today, we know that everyday stress and your daily diet plays a major role in I.B.S..
-A stressful event, starting a new business or job, martial problems or death of a spouse, can trigger I.B.S..
+A stressful event, starting a new business or job, martial problems or death of a spouse, can cause you to get I.B.S.
 Every person has their own definition of what stress is for them and how it affects them.
-Your diet and how you eat can set-off I.B.S too.
+Your diet and how you eat can cause you to get I.B.S too.
 Certain foods bother certain people and lack of certain foods can do the same.
 You should always have good eating habits, meaning three meals a day and consuming those meals in a slow and calm manner.
-Skipping meals, eating on the run or rushing to eat can trigger I.B.S..
+Skipping meals, eating on the run or rushing to eat can cause or trigger you to get I.B.S..

 • Cramps Or Abdominal Pain: